Kyuuari/Shat-App/README.md

 * When looking to talk to a friend user takes app and messages them
 * When the user needs to communicate to team members

-# Work Distribution: We will separate the parts into phases.
+# Work Distribution:
+We will separate the parts into phases.
 As of now we will have at least 3 phases minimum in this project.

-## Phase 1 -: Setup project/git								- Together
+## Phase 1 - Setup

+* Setup project/git	- Together
 * Create Temp UI	-  Chester
 * Login
 * Register